thevangelist/tie/README.md

 * [Opastemerkkien Luettavuus - Tiehallinto (2005)](https://julkaisut.liikennevirasto.fi/pdf/3200927-vopastusmerkkienluettavuu.pdf)
 * [Tobias Frere-Jones' Retina Typeface for Maximum Legibility of The Wall Street Journal](http://www.howdesign.com/design-business/design-news/retina-typeface-frere-jones-type/)
 * [Designing the ultimate Wayfinding Typeface](https://typography.guru/journal/designing-the-ultimate-wayfinding-typeface-r30/)

+### Acknowledgements

+This is a pro-bono hobby project.
+If you have any suggestions or wish to contact me, you can create an issue on the repo.